 - 1. Communication Skills: Students will demonstrate competence and understanding in both oral and written expression. - 2.
 Critical Thinking: Students will demonstrate mastery of discipline-specific problem-solving skills. - 3.
 Diversity: Students will interpret and evaluate societal and ethical issues, problems and values specific to time and place. - 4.
 Technology: Students will demonstrate competence in use of technology appropriate to course and/or circumstance. - 1.
 Demonstrate mastery of the unifying concepts of the physical sciences. - 2.
 Interpret scientific data reported in graphical and other mathematical formats. - 3.
-Be able to understand and explain an astrophysical process. - 4.
-Demonstrate the ability to communicate scientific facts in writing. - 5.
+Be able to communicate observational results in the framework of the scientific method in writing. - 4.
+Demonstrate the ability to explain lab results in comparison to established astrophysical theories. - 5.
 Be able to relate historic cultural influences on the science of astronomy. - 6.
 Demonstrate competency in using a scientific calculator for solving a numerical problem.